freelance writing and editing

 Mandy edited Muscle Boys: Gay Men’s Gym Culture, in which she worked closely with the author, guiding him in researching and organizing the book, then developmentally edited and copyedited it before it went to the publisher.
 She also copyedited Arthur of Sodom, an LGBTQ-themed novel.

-She also copyedited Snafu, a memoir; Urban Tribes, a portrayal of modern friendship among young adults; Toddler Play by Gymboree; and the Reader’s Digest Simpler Life series.
+She copyedited Snafu, a memoir; This Taxi for Hire, a mystery; Urban Tribes, a portrayal of modern friendship among young adults; Toddler Play by Gymboree; and the Reader’s Digest Simpler Life series.

 She has worked for magazines and former magazines, including Foreign Affairs, Sunset, Industry Standard, Hippocrates, and San Francisco, and has edited internal documents and brochures for nonprofit organizations.